 Thankfully, I’m a much better artist now.
 Shout out to my mentors that taught me everything and the clients that trusted me as I was learning!

-These days, I get excited when I am asked by a client to try something I have never done before.
-Such as creating a cave man & woman look.
-I altered patterns to sew their outfits and I got to shop at the Bone Room in Berkeley to create prehistoric weapons and jewelry.
-I used fire, dirt and shoe polish to age their clothes.
-Make-up is more than just what is on people’s faces, it’s the entire look.
-Props and wardrobe play a huge role into pulling any look off.
+These days, I get excited when a client asks me to try something I have never done before.
+Such as creating a caveman & woman look.
+I altered patterns to sew their outfits, and I got to shop at the Bone Room in Berkeley to create prehistoric weapons and jewelry.
+I used fire, dirt, and shoe polish to age their clothes.
+Make-up is more than just what is on people’s faces; it’s the entire look.
+Props and wardrobe play a huge role in pulling any look off

 So, when I was asked if I could do some simple, special effects make-up, I jumped at the chance.